 What is an employee onboarding process?

 Let’s face it: starting a new job can be stressful, both for new employees and the hiring organization.
-From legal documentation to training modules and equipment issuance, it takes a lot to get a new team member up and running.
+From legal documentation to training modules and equipment issuance, it takes a lot to get a new team member up and running, especially when they may be a remote hire.
 This period of initiation — the time in which new hires are oriented to their surroundings and introduced to various departments and organizational protocols — is what’s known as employee onboarding.

 An onboarding process, then, is a defined and organized procedure that systematically takes new employees through each and every task they’ll need to complete in order to be integrated into the company’s systems.